chungkky/2017-08-02_Collaborating-with-Git/Lessons-01.md

 **Basic Commands/Actions**

 Term | Explanation
 ---| ---
 Fork | Make a copy of someone else's GitHub repo in your own GitHub repo.
 Clone | Make a copy of the your GitHub repo on your local computer.
 In CLI: 'git clone' copies a remote repo to create a local repo with a remote called `origin` automatically set up.
-Pull | Term used in collaboration.
-You incorporate other people's changes into your repo.
+Pull | You incorporate changes into your repo.
 Add | Adding snapshots of your changes to the "Staging"  area.
 Commit | Takes the files as they are in your staging area and stores a snap shot of your files (changes) permanentaly in your Git directory.
-Push | Term used in collaboration.
-You "push" your files (changes) to the remote repo.
+Push | You "push" your files (changes) to the remote repo.
 Merge | Incorporate changes into the branch you are on.
 Pull Request | Term used in collaboration.
-You "issue a pull request" to the owner of the upstream repo asking them to pull your changes (accept your work).
+You "issue a pull request" to the owner of the upstream repo asking them to pull your changes into their repo (accept your work).